 CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing fine grain streetscape rhythm.
 Retain existing narrow lot frontages.
-Consolidation of the existing narrow lots into larger lots.
+Consolidation of existing narrow lots into larger lots.
 SITING To maintain the consistent streetscape rhythm.
-To enhance the landscape character of streetscapes by providing sufficient space for vegetation.
-Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing.
-Ensure buildings in the Heritage Overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy.
+Ensure buildings are setback the average distance of the front setback of the adjoining properties on either side.
+Ensure side setbacks reflect the prevailing streetscape spacing.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
-Provide a secluded private open space with a minimum dimension of 4m to enable the planting and retention of large trees.
 Dwellings set too far forward or back.
-Side setbacks Siting on corner sites Front setbacks BUILDING HEIGHT AND FORM To maintain the predominantly single storey scale and pitched roof character Ensure new buildings are composed of facades that contain a single storey element with recessive upper levels.
-Ensure upper level additions to Flat or curved roofs.Large bulky buildings or Maintain single storey streetscape scale
+Front setbacks Front setbacks Front setbacks

+BUILDING HEIGHT AND FORM

+- To ensure buildings integrate with the scale of buildings in the street. - Ensure new buildings are composed of façades that contain a single storey element with recessive upper levels. - Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility. - Allow buildings of up to 3 storeys within streetscapes already characterised by 2 and 3 storey apartments. - Ensure roof forms integrate with the pitched roofs in the streetscape where this is characteristic.